shorebirdtech/handbook/ceo.md

 Eric Seidel is the founder, Chief Executive Officer and Board Chair of Code Town, Inc (doing business as Shorebird).
 Shorebird is here to make high-quality multi-platform the default way to develop software.
-Before Shorebird, Eric co-founded the Fluter project at Google.
+Before Shorebird, Eric co-founded the Flutter project at Google.
 Eric lead the Flutter and Dart teams at Google before leaving to found Shorebird.
 Eric is a graduate of Lawrence University, where he studied Mathematics.